How to Build and Improve Your Soil

 Clay soils are not ideal for gardening, as the small clay particles prevent the free flow of water, oxygen and nutrients.
 These soils are prone to water-logging and crusting, and are easily compacted.

 Clay soil has the following characteristics:

 - Very fine particle size with minimal pore spaces.

 - Poor aeration.

 - Nutrient content is usually pretty high, but unavailable for uptake.

 Start building the soil as with sandy soil.
 Adding compost to clay soil makes it easier to work, and over time compost improves soil aggregation, aeration and enhances nutrient uptake.
 Compost builds and contributes to soil structure.
 A healthy soil is the key to a healthy garden.
-The journey to garden wellness starts with healthy soil and HumiGro, a carbon-based soil conditioner with a complex list of nutritional elements that form the basis of soil fertility.
+The journey to garden wellness starts with soil that’s healthy and HumiGro, a carbon-based soil conditioner with a complex list of nutritional elements that form the basis of soil fertility.
 Think of it as a highly concentrated form of compost.
 Adding HumiGro:

-- Feeds beneficial microorganisms;
+- Feeds beneficial microorganisms